What you need to know about gonorrhea

 What can I do?

-Use a condom during vaginal intercourse and anal intercourse.
+- Use a condom during insertive vaginal and anal sex

-There is no vaccine to protect against gonorrhea.
+There is no vaccine approved to protect against gonorrhea.

-It is a good idea to get tested for other sexually transmitted infections (STIs), including HIV, when you get tested for gonorrhea.
-Other STIs can be passed on in the same way as gonorrhea.
+It is a good idea to get tested for other STIs, including HIV, when you get tested for gonorrhea.
+Many STIs can be passed on in the same way as gonorrhea.
 Talk to your healthcare provider about how often you should test for gonorrhea and other STIs.

-If you are diagnosed with gonorrhea, a public health staff person will talk to you about informing your sex partners that they might have been exposed to gonorrhea and encouraging them to get tested.
-Your identity will not be revealed.
+If you are diagnosed with gonorrhea, a healthcare provider or public health staff person will talk to you about informing your sex partners that they might have been exposed to gonorrhea, and encourage them to get tested.
+If you aren’t comfortable or able to notify your sex partners, a healthcare provider or public health staff member will contact them, and your identity will not be revealed.

-Gonorrhea can be cured with a single dose of oral and injected antibiotics, though treatment can vary in different regions.
+Gonorrhea can be cured with “dual-treatment”, using two different antibiotics in combination.
+One is taken orally (as a pill) as a single dose; the other is given by injection, also in a single dose.
+However, treatment guidelines vary in different regions.
 After you have been treated, another test may be performed to ensure that you no longer have gonorrhea.
 You should wait 7 days after treatment is finished to have sex again.

 These key messages were developed in partnership with the Sex Information and Education Council of Canada (SIECCAN).